 A Security Researcher reporting an issue first is called the First Reporter.
 Rewards for a specific vulnerability go to the First Reporter.
 A subsequent bug report reporting the same or similar vulnerability will not be eligible for a reward (first come first serve principle).
 Provided that Bitpanda is already aware of a specific vulnerability at the time of a submitted bug report reporting the same or similar vulnerability as already known, Bitpanda is deemed to be the First Reporter.

-Bitpanda grants rewards (also called bounty and/or bounties) for reporting software vulnerabilities in accordance with this Program.
+Bitpanda grants rewards (also called bounty and/or bounties) for reporting software vulnerabilities in accordance with this Programme.
 Rewards may be granted if the following requirements called the “Researcher Requirements” are collectively fulfilled:

-If just one of the above requirements is not fulfilled, this has to be assessed as a non-compliance with this Program.
+If just one of the above requirements is not fulfilled, this has to be assessed as a non-compliance with this Programme.

 Bitpanda decides at its sole and own discretion whether a reward is granted and the exact amount of such bounty.
-Further details on rewards are described in point Rewards.
 A granted reward will be paid to the Bitpanda fiat wallet (EUR) in the Bitpanda user account of the respective successful First Reporter.
 This means that a First Reporter requires a user account on the Bitpanda platform for receiving the reward.
+If a Security Researcher that is qualified as a respective First Reporter is not able to set up a user account on the Bitpanda platform (e.g. Security Researcher holds citizenship of or is located in jurisdiction that is excluded from Bitpanda’s services due to regulatory reasons, AML/KYC considerations, etc), Bitpanda may, at its own discretion - and out of pure good will - arrange another form of granting the Reward to the successful First Reporter.
+Security Reporter acknowledges and accepts, that he has no legal claim against Bitpanda for payment of any Reward in case he is not able to set up a user account on the Bitpanda platform.

 Every investigation must be done responsibly.
 Responsible investigation includes, but is not limited to:

-Any non-responsible investigation action will result in an exclusion of the Bitpanda Bug Bounty Program.
+Any non-responsible investigation action will result in an exclusion of the Bitpanda Bug Bounty Programme.

 Bitpanda needs a documentation of the existing vulnerability.
 This is called a bug report.
 Bitpanda can only accept complete bug reports, after sending it to [email protected].